mjrgh/PinscapePico/README.md

 # <img src="logo-text.png">

-Pinscape Pico is a sequel to the original Pinscape virtual pinball controller, redesigned for the Raspberry Pi Pico.
+Pinscape Pico is a comprehensive I/O controller for virtual pinball cabinets, designed for the Raspberry Pi Pico RP2040.
+It handles nearly all of the common input and output devices in a virtual pin cab: buttons and switches, accelerometer, mechanical plunger, and feedback devices such as lights, motors, and solenoids.
+It can be used on a standalone Pico, and also with a wide range of peripheral devices that expand the Pico's hardware capabilities: accelerometers, PWM/LED driver chips, shift registers, GPIO expanders, ADCs, and clock/calendar chips.
+The project includes hardware designs for a number of expansion boards that implement particular collections of peripherals selected to meet the needs of most pin cab builders.

-This is a new project, not a port of the KL25Z Pinscape software.
+This project is a sequel to the original [Pinscape KL25Z controller](https://github.com/mjrgh/Pinscape_Controller), but it's all new code, not a port of the KL25Z software.
 The Pico is a more powerful platform than the KL25Z, so I wanted to make a fresh start to take advantage of the Pico's expanded capabilities.
 Pinscape Pico has all (I'm pretty sure) of the features of the original KL25Z Pinscape, plus some neat new tricks.
-It's also a little more "technical" than the KL25Z system, especially at this early stage in its development.
+It's also a little more "technical" than the KL25Z system, but also more powerful and flexible.

 <a href="ScreenShots/ConfigToolMain.png"><img src="ScreenShots/ConfigToolMain-Thumb.png"></a>
 <a href="ScreenShots/ConfigToolEditor.png"><img src="ScreenShots/ConfigToolEditor-Thumb.png"></a>